Skip to main content

 Using common files

 Suppose you've added utils.py to your common files.
-When a new deployment is created it'll have utils.py alongside source.py:
+The next time you run mb.deploy, the new deployment version will have utils.py alongside source.py:

 deployments/example_deployment/